-I get it, before you commit to working with me, you want to know more about who I am and how I work.
-That makes sense.
+I get it.
+Before you commit to spending your time with me, you want to know who I am and where I came from.
+That makes sense!

 The hard part for me is knowing what part of ‘me’ interests you most.

 Some of you care that I have the ‘right’ pieces of paper on the wall (I do – MBA, ML&D, PhD), while others care that I have first-hand experience teaching and learning online in a variety of contexts (I’ve definitely got buckets of that), while yet others simply want to know that my sessions really are engaging and packed with practical strategies (clients tell me that’s true too).

 First things first, having worked as an online educator in diverse vocational, university, and corporate training contexts, I know what it’s like to balance the demands and quirks of the organisation you’re working with, alongside student needs and expectations, and your own ideals about ‘good’ teaching … while also learning a whole range of new skills to bring your teaching into the online world.
 As an educator, I was always looking for effective ways to ensure my online students were actively engaged and learning.
 Let’s face it though, some of the ‘best practice’ strategies out there might read well in a textbook, but they’re simply not realistic when faced with a real-world teaching load, student needs, and resource constraints.